theproductiveprogrammer/req/README.md

 We make [ajax calls](https://en.wikipedia.org/wiki/Ajax_(programming)) often but the mechanism ([XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)) is not very intuitive to use.
 It is surprisingly hard to get it right across all browsers with proper error handling.

+Even if we work out [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), the event management for the backend [Node’s HTTP](https://nodejs.org/api/http.html) module means we have to solve all the tricky bits there too.

-`Req` wraps [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) so that it’s simpler to use.
+`Req` wraps [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [Node’s HTTP](https://nodejs.org/api/http.html) so that both use the same simple API in the most efficient manner possible.

 ## Usage